jimsu2012/zapochat-old/README.md

 # Zapochat

-A Real Time Chat Application made with Python (Flask) and JavaScript
+A real time chat application made with Python (Flask) and JavaScript

 ## What is it?